 Connect-Up Mental Health Peer Support Group.
 This is a community support group, where you can meet up with friends and make new ones.
 Life skill activities, games, art and crafts.
 Meets weekly and includes monthly visit from Thames Stepping Out mental health organisation.
 Koha for Stepping Out visit ($2), otherwise free.Address: Waihi Baptist Church

-A strength-based, recover-focused support group that enables, empowers and reclaims life within an atmosphere of unity and acceptance.
+A strength-based, recovery-focused support group that disempowers depression and anxiety and enables, empowers and reclaims our life within an atmosphere of unity, acceptance, compassion, and empowerment.

 This group has been created because there are power in numbers.
 You are not alone.